Why use DDEV instead of rolling your own Docker-based local dev solution?

 ddev sharelets you show work in progress to anyone anywhere in the world.

-- Respect for other tools and production environments: DDEV-Local doesn’t reconfigure your computer or require exact versions of Docker, etc.
+- Respect for other tools and production environments: DDEV doesn’t reconfigure your computer or require exact versions of Docker, etc.

 - Outstanding open-source community with support in many channels.

-There are significant benefits of building and maintaining your own Docker-based dev environment, but I think you’ll have more free time if you use ours!
+There are significant benefits of building and maintaining your own Docker-based dev environment, but I think you’ll have more free time with DDEV!